mmikowski/powercss/README.md

 We feel that PowerCSS has not only acheived its primary goal, but that it is better than static CSS in almost every other respect as well.
-It provides a simple and familiar API where experienced CSS authors can use their existing skill to be up and running in minutes.
+It provides a simple and familiar API where experienced CSS authors can use their existing skills to be up and running in minutes.
-When properly implemented, a PowerCSS solution usually downloads faster, renders faster after loading , and can speed up some CSS operations by 10x or more.
+When properly implemented, a PowerCSS solution usually downloads faster, renders faster after loading, and can speed up some CSS operations by 10x or more.
 What's not to like?

 Sound exciting?
 If so, read on!
 First we will implement a PowerCSS